 Putting the “A” in Active Aging

-At the age of 71, Diane Reed has a schedule that would challenge someone decades younger.
+Diane Reed has a schedule that would challenge someone decades younger.
 She swims an average of five days a week, plays water volleyball, spends two hours with a personal trainer on a weekly basis, and walks a minimum of a mile every day.
 In between, she gardens, organizes game nights, and visits her four kids, nine grandkids and two great grandkids.

-So, it’s no surprise that this freshman resident of RiverWoods recommends to those considering a move, to “do it while you’re young enough to enjoy it.”
+So, it’s no surprise that this resident of RiverWoods recommends to those considering a move, to “do it while you’re young enough to enjoy it.”

 After losing her husband in February of 2020, Diane knew that RiverWoods was where she wanted to live, and she was eager to get there as soon as she could.
 A booming real estate market helped accelerate the process when her home sold in just two days.
 By July, she was settled into her new one-bedroom apartment, which she chose for the most practical of reasons: “It’s the smallest, quickest to clean and get out of – nothing to hold me back.”

-Spirit of adventure
+Spirit of Adventure

 “I’m a very outgoing person,” says Diane, who loves to travel and experience new things.
 Both she and her husband retired early to allow for extended getaways.
 Each year after Labor Day, the couple would hit the road for two or three weeks, getting off the interstate so they could “see how other parts work.”
 They managed to see all the lower 48 states over the course of a couple of years.